themill/wiz/doc/tutorial/generic.rst

 out conflicting packages, but most of the artists will want pre-configured environments.
 This can be achieved using requirements.

-While the ``maya`` package definition was faily slim, defining only some basic environment variables to get :term:`Maya` to run, the ``mill-maya`` package definition includes all default :term:`Maya` plugins currently available.
+While the ``maya`` package definition was fairly slim, defining only some basic environment variables to get :term:`Maya` to run, the ``mill-maya`` package definition includes all default :term:`Maya` plugins currently available.